South Second Street,

 No one has favorited this theater yet

 Located at the corners or Maple Street and Second Street in Cherokee, Iowa, the Arrow Theater was built on the site of the Cherokee Opera House.
-The Opera House after WW I had been renamed the Rialto Theater and later the Grand.
+The Opera House after WW I had been renamed the Rialto Theater and later the Grand Theater.
 In 1939 it burned.

-The experior walls were reinforced and became part of the new Arrow Theater when it was built in 1940.
+The exterior walls were reinforced and became part of the new Arrow Theater when it was built in 1940 to the plans od architect Robert O. Boller of architectural firm Boller Brothers..
 The large theater had an exterior that was white cement with soaring Art Deco style columns in the front.
 Very modern for the time.

 It and the American Theater finally became the only two remaining theaters in town when their rival the Empress Theater closed down in the 1940’s.
 The only other part-time theater in the area was the Coral Drive-In located 1 mile north of Cherokee on Highway 59.
 This drive-in closed in the 1970’s leaving the American Theater as Cherokee’s only theater.